cds-snc/exploration-documentation/ExplorationSprintGuide.md

 #### 9.2 Schedule stakeholder chats

-As you identify the right people, you’ll need to schedule 1-hour stakeholder chats with them for Week 2 and add them to [the schedule](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit).
+As you identify the right people, you’ll need to schedule 1-hour stakeholder chats with them for Week 2 and add them to [the schedule (internal link only)](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit).
 Ideally stakeholder chats #1 and #2 should be scheduled as the first meetings.
 As you send out the invites, make sure to send the participant the list of questions for them (in both official languages).
 It’s recommended that you include that we may deviate from the questions as the conversation flows.
 The questions included in the invite are only to guide the conversation.

 >Example meeting request:\
 We're looking forward to talking to you about _(the service)_.
 We will update this meeting invite with the questions we intend to explore on the Friday prior to this session.
 If you have any questions in the meantime please don't hesitate to reach out to myself or _(main stakeholder)_.